#1 PC Processing Bottleneck: One Queue Depth 4K Random Read

 Even the fastest Samsung NVMe drive only speeds up 1 queue depth 4K random read by about 50%.
 All the others?
 Hardly at all.

-The very best solution is a properly designed disk-cache, which is ordinarily the operating system's responsibility.
+The only very good and very affordable solution is a properly designed disk-cache, which is ordinarily the operating system's responsibility.

 It potentially accelerates single queue 4K random read by 60x, but it requires more RAM to make this work.
 RAM is now very cheap, making this the very best solution.
-However, there's the matter of memory persistence, which can be fixed with the right NVMe.
-Not any NVMe drive will work for this purpose.
-Further technical details narrow the field to just two specific NVMe products that we know of.
-And, there's the fact that Microsoft defaults their File System Cache to a dynamic allocation, rather than fixing its size to an optimal level.
+And then there's the fact that Microsoft defaults their File System Cache to a dynamic allocation, rather than fixing its size to an optimal level.
 This decision was clearly left over from the expensive RAM era, to better handle bottleneck #3 (see above).
 In a RAM rich PC it's better to lock in the File System Cache to just the right fixed size, to prevent an almost inevitable tug-of-war that will result in one of the bottlenecks resurfacing despite having plenty of RAM.

 If you don't lock the File System Cache size, then some software will likely hog its memory to the point of bringing back bottleneck #1.
 In these cases you'd rather get a memory error from the software to know to replace it with something more memory efficient, or to add more RAM.
 But Microsoft is not facing this specific point (likely for reasons explained above).
 Instead, leaving the allocation logic the way it is results in one bottleneck or the other losing the tug-of-war.
 And you get the idea that your PC is going out of date.